Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Introduction

 where $p_j$ and $x_j$ are the momentum and position of each discretized mass in the chain, $\alpha{=}1/4$ and fixed boundary conditions were used, namely $x_0{=}x_{N+1}=0$.
-A very small energy density was chosen for the initial state, \emph{i.e.}~$h{=}H/N \ll 1$, limiting the size of the cubic term and rendering the system a very weak perturbation of the integrable harmonic chain corresponding to setting $\alpha{=}0$.
-Even for such a weak perturbation the dynamics under \eqref{eq:FPUT} ends up being chaotic, justifying the original FPUT expectation that the energy of the initially excited mode would be shared among all other normal modes in a finite (possibly short) time.
-However, what was verified is that not only energy equipartition was not reached for very long times, but that the energy periodically returned to the initial state and formed recurrences, with a large fraction of modes being barely excited during evolution.
+A very small energy density was chosen for the initial state, i.e., $h{=}H(\boldsymbol{p},\boldsymbol{x})/N \ll 1$, which limited the contribution of the cubic term and rendered the system a weak perturbation of the integrable harmonic chain obtained by setting $\alpha{=}0$.
+Even with such a weak perturbation, the dynamics under \eqref{eq:FPUT} is chaotic, which motivated the original expectation that the energy of the initially excited mode would rapidly spread among all other normal modes, leading to equipartition.
+However, what was observed was quite different: Not only did energy equipartition fail to occur over long timescales, but the system exhibited near recurrences, with energy periodically returning to the initial mode and many other modes remaining only weakly excited throughout the evolution \cite{pace2019behavior}.